 He is an Associate Professor at the University of Adelaide and has convened and chaired the Board of the Adelaide Vascular Trials( AVT) since its establishment in 2001.
 Peter served for 9 years (2010 to 2019) on the Board of Vascular Studies of the Royal Australian College of Surgeons, which has a pivotal role in overseeing the binational vascular surgery training program, including selection, training credentialing, and curriculum setting.

 His professional contributions include serving as the President of the Australian and New Zealand Society for Vascular Surgery (2020-2022) and the World Federation of Vascular Societies (2021).
 Peter is involved in initiatives to enhance cost efficiency and clinical decision-making in the South Australian healthcare system, in his role as Medical Lead Surgery Stream 2 (Director of Surgery) at the Royal Adelaide Hospital.
 He served as Chair of the Clinical Council of the Central Adelaide Local Healthcare Network (CALHN) from 2022 to the end of 2024 and during that time, served on the Board of CALHN as the senior medical observer.
-He is the Vice President of AMA SA and served as Chair of the SA Branch of the Royal Australian College of Surgeons between 2012-2014.
+He is the President of AMA SA and served as Chair of the SA Branch of the Royal Australian College of Surgeons between 2012-2014.

 During the COVID-19 pandemic, Peter served as an advisor to the South Australian government on elective surgical restrictions and continues to serve on the State Elective Surgery Steering Committee.
 He is on the Steering Committee of the Australian Ethical Healthcare Alliance and chaired the Clinical Committee on Vascular and Endovascular Procedures during the Medicare Benefits Schedule Review (2017-2019).